 What is Potassium Hydroxide?

 Potassium hydroxide is an inorganic compound, commonly called by its chemical formula designation KOH or caustic potash.
-Along with sodium hydroxide, this colorless solid is a prototypical strong base.
+Along with sodium hydroxide, this colourless solid is a prototypical strong base.
 It has many industrial and niche applications, most of which exploit its corrosive nature and its reactivity toward acids.

 Can Potassium Hydroxide be used for soaps?